paultag/monomoy-old/README.md

 license
 -------

-Monomoy is licensed under the widly used Expat license (which is one of the many MIT family licenses)
+Monomoy is licensed under the widely used Expat license (which is one of the many MIT family licenses)

 I humbly request you be awesome and do awesome things.